Penn State Nittany Lions women's soccer: Club play

 Under the direction of head coach Laurie Pinchbeck the club team reignited their pursuit for varsity status filing a varsity sport proposal with the Penn State athletic department in January 1988.
 Pinchbeck outlined her belief that the team could become a regional and national powerhouse for the game of women's soccer if the club was allowed to make the jump.
 The proposal also included a clause specifying that the team would not require equal financial treatment as the men's team right away.
 Pinchbeck, who at the time was also working for the United States women's soccer team, stated if the team did not receive varsity status by January 1989 she would leave to program for one of the many paid positions being offered to her.
-Penn State's Assistant Athletic Director Herb Schmidt acknowledged the growth of the sport and agreed that the financial agreement laid out in the proposal may help solve the short term problem but argued it could potentially impact the future of the program.
-The athletic department rejected the proposal resulting in the departure of Pinchbeck who was replace by Denny Hall.
+Penn State's Assistant Athletic Director Herb Schmidt acknowledged the growth of the sport and agreed that the financial agreement laid out in the proposal may help solve the short-term problem but argued it could potentially impact the future of the program.
+The athletic department rejected the proposal resulting in the departure of Pinchbeck who was replaced by Denny Hall.